dualcnhq/sample-raffle-api/README.md

 ## Description
-Python API for SM E-Raffle using PynamoDB and Flask
+Python API for SM E-Raffle using PynamoDB and Flask with Slam for serverless deployment of Python APIs

 ## Contents